Sun Moon Lake is at 748 meters above sea level, which is 240 meters higher than Taipei 1O1. It's the largest alpine lake in Taiwan.

 Although each visitor center has its uniqueness, the most distinctive one is the Xiang-shan Visitor Center with its spectacular architecture.
 It's referred to as the most beautiful visitor center in Taiwan.

-Entering Sun Moon Lake from Provincial Highway 21 on the west side, you'll come across Xiang-shan Tourist Center.
+Entering Sun Moon Lake from Provincial Highway 21 on the west side, you'll arrive at Xiang-shan Tourist Center.

 This is the work of Japanese architect Norihiko Dan in 2003.
 A strong emphasis was put on the harmony between the architecture and the land.
 You can feast your eyes on the panorama of Sun Moon Lake after climbing the stairs.